BM-K/Sentence-Embedding-Is-All-You-Need/README.md

 <br>

 ## How to start
-- Get datasets to train or test
+- Get datasets to train or test.
 ```
 bash get_model_dataset.sh
 ```
-- If you want to do inference quickly, download the pre-trained models
+- If you want to do inference quickly, download the pre-trained models and then you can start some downstream tasks.
 ```
 bash get_model_checkpoint.sh
+cd KoSBERT/
+python SemanticSearch.py
 ```

 ## Available Models